diyscif/diyscif/scif-thesis.md

 outlets.
 Ducts are treated with 18 GHz honeycomb filters on both the intake and exhaust side.
 These filter panels, along with the cross-talk sound attenuation boxes, cause pressure losses that must be compensated by inline fans.
-Heating and cooling is achieved with a ductless mini split AC system, whose inside unit is fed from the power line filter and outside unit is fed from a separate external power connection.
+Heating and cooling is achieved with a ductless mini-split AC system, whose inside unit is fed from the power line filter and outside unit is fed from a separate external power connection.
 Vapor barriers are installed on both sides of the drywall.